wiselyst/oauth2-php-proxy/README.md

 Everything else is rewritten to the Single Page Application.

 ### OAuth endpoints
-The default OAuth2 endpoint can be overwritten as follows:
+The default OAuth2 endpoints can be overwritten as follows:
 ```php
 OAuth2Proxy::REMOTE_TOKEN_ENDPOINT = '/token';
 OAuth2Proxy::REMOTE_AUTHORIZE_ENDPOINT = '/authorize';